learn-co-students/dsc-seaborn-lab-onl01-dtsc-pt-052620/README.md

 ## Summary

-In this lab, we explored the **_Seaborn_** library, and explored the sorts of data visualizations we can create with it!
+In this lab, you explored the **_Seaborn_** library, and explored the sorts of data visualizations you can create with it!